micheldebree/micheldebree.nl/website/content/posts/our_point_of_view/index.md

 - Freeze a running demo
 - See the machine code, displayed as more readable mnemonics like `LDA`, `STA`, `INX` etc.
-- See data bytes like scroll texts displayed as readble characters
+- See data bytes like scroll texts displayed as readable characters
 - Change machine code and data
 - Continue running the demo and see your changes
 - Save it to disk